 A stipend is a payment that can only be used for training and educational purposes related to a sponsored program.
 A stipend cannot be used to pay an individual for work or services performed, or as incentive pay.
 Wage is a payment usually according to contract and on an hourly basis.
 If the department or professor wishes to pay a student wages he/she needs to follow the department’s guidelines to hire the student as a student assistant or as a staff member.

-The Aid Coordination Form process is a method used to award a student a departmental stipend.
+The Aid Coordination Form process is a method used to award a student a departmental award.
 The process is as follows:

-- The student may fill out the first half of the Aid Coordination Form.
+- Designated Faculty/Staff fill out the first half of the Aid Coordination Form and submit form to [email protected].

-A student can be awarded a stipend the semester following the term he/she graduated (i.e. student graduated spring semester he/she can still be awarded a stipend for the summer semester).
-When this method is being used the department is not required to submit a Aid Coordination Form to the scholarship staff.
+Non-students: A student can be awarded a stipend the semester following the term they graduated (i.e. student graduated spring semester he/she can still be awarded a stipend for the summer semester).
+When this method is being used the department is not required to submit an Aid Coordination Form to the scholarship staff.
 Stipends cannot be awarded to prospective students.
 If a student is not a CSULA student but is admitted for an upcoming term he/she cannot be awarded a stipend from that term.

 Blackbaud Scholarship availability /posting criteria: